Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Result 2 : Applications to COVID-19 Outbreak Analysis

+Second, we observed that on average, countries responding faster in terms of a smaller number of alarms raised by the Gaussian modeling before the social distancing event saw a quicker contraction of daily cases.
+As of Apr.
+30, the curve of daily cases in many countries had been flatten, and even started to be downward.
+Therefore, alarms for declines in the number of daily cases from the global peak number were raised for ten countries including Austria, China, Germany, Iran, Italy, Netherlands, South Korea, Spain, Switzerland, and Turkey.
+These countries are referred to as {\em downward countries}.
 In total, the number of all kinds of alarms raised before the event for downward countries was 4.30 $\pm$ 2.79 while it was 5.96 $\pm$ 4.22 for other countries.
-Separately, the number of alarms raised by the 0th, the 1st, and the 2nd D-MDL for downward countries was 2.00 $\pm$ 1.55, 1.70 $\pm$ 1.42, and 0.60 $\pm$ 0.66, respectively, while it was 1.85 $\pm$ 1.41, 3.08 $\pm$ 2.34, and 1.04 $\pm$ 1.53, respectively, for other countries.
 Therefore, if the social distancing is a viable option, it is suggested that the action should better be taken before it is late, e.g., later than four alarms.
 We further measured that it took an average of 30 days to suppress the spread if prompt social distancing policies were enacted.
-By contrast, the average number of days from the event to Apr.
-30 is nearly 37 for non-downward countries, which is considerably more than the time used for suppressing the spread in downward countries.
-Table \ref{sta_gaussian} summarizes all the statistics, and please refer to Sec.
-2.3 of the supplementary information for more detailed numbers.
+By contrast, the average number of days from the social distancing event to Apr.
+30 was nearly 37 for non-downward countries, which is considerably more than the time used for suppressing the spread in downward countries.

+The results of the exponential modeling confirmed the above observation.
+In particular, changes and their signs which corresponded to decreases in $R0$ for the downward countries were more than that for the non-downward countries as shown Table \ref{sta_gaussian}.